Is Free Healthcare a Possibility for International Citizens or Travelers?

 What does this mean for travelers and expats?
 Travelers must do ample research on their intended destinations and not make any assumptions.
 Just because a country offers free health care for its citizens doesn’t mean that travelers have any coverage at all.
 For instance, healthcare in Canada can be tremendously expensive for uninsured travelers and also for Canadian citizens who have returned from an extended time abroad and have yet to reapply for their free provincial health insurance card.
 On the other hand, a visit to a public hospital in Europe might cost a traveler nothing more than the promise to return the crutches loaned out as part of treatment for a sprained ankle.

 Often, public hospitals have a mandate to never refuse emergency care or deny treatment on the basis of ability to pay.
 However, those same hospitals may have a broad interpretation on what “ability to pay” may mean and can draw a fine line between what is a true emergency versus simply a very pressing and uncomfortable situation.
-It’s far better to be prepared with knowledge and comprehensive insurance and then have a very pleasant surprise if you do not receive a treatment bill as opposed to finding yourself unprepared and praying your credit card payment will go through.
+It is far better to be prepared with the knowledge and comprehensive insurance and then have a very pleasant surprise if you do not receive a treatment bill as opposed to finding yourself unprepared and praying your credit card payment will go through.

 Quality and Affordability